-Lovage’s flavor is similar to celery or parsley however is much more distinct, strong and tenacious.
+Lovage’s flavour is similar to celery or parsley, however is much more distinct, strong and tenacious.

 Lovage is aromatic with musky overtones and hints of lemon and anise.

 Lovage’s leaves (as a herb), stems (as a herb), roots (as a vegetable) and seeds (as a spice) can all be used in cooking.
 Lovage hasn’t gained a lot of popularity outside Europe where it is used in casseroles, soups, stews and potato dishes.
 Ground lovage seeds are used in pickles, sauces, breads and biscuits.
-Due to its strong flavor, it should be used sparingly however its pungency diminishes in cooking.
-Lovage loves apples, carrots, zucchini, cream cheese, ham, mushrooms, potatoes, rice, corn and tomatoes and pairs with bay, caraway, chili, chives, dill, garlic, oregano, parsley and thyme.
+Due to its strong flavour it should be used sparingly, however its pungency diminishes in cooking.
+Lovage loves apples, carrots, zucchini, cream cheese, ham, mushrooms, potatoes, rice, smoked dish, sweetcorn and tomatoes and marries with bay, caraway, chilli, chives, dill, garlic, oregano, parsley and thyme.

 Lovage is easy to grow from seed or root division in rich, well-drained soil and in a sunny or part-shaded position.
 The plant often lays dormant in winter and its best to cut back once or twice in summer to increase leaf supply.

 Lovage is native to Western Asia and Southern Europe.
 The Pilgrim Fathers are believed to have introduced lovage into North America and the ‘love’ in the name steams back to its use in love potions and as an aphrodisiac.